peak-gao/code-notes/README.md

 # Code Notes

-This is a collection of code notes or things learned over time for various languages, TDD, etc.
+This is a collection of code notes or things learned over time for various languages, TDD, etc. and stuff I like to revisit from time-to-time cause I forget things :).

 ## Languages, IDEs, OS X